laura-anker/-CSCI6212-proj3/README.md

     `python proj3.py`
 2.  **Unit Tests**: To verify the correctness of the core function, run the unit tests:
     `python proj3test.py`

-### Edge Cases Explanation:

-### test_case_1_disconnected_components(self):
-- This test checks how the algorithm handles a graph that contains multiple disconnected components
-- In the test case, nodes 0 and 1 are connected to each other, but node 2 is completely isolated.
-Since there is no path between some pairs of vertices, Floyd–Warshall leaves those distances as INF.
-#### Expected behavior:
-If the graph is disconnected, the diameter should be reported as INF, because at least one pair of nodes cannot reach each other.
-The test accepts either:
-- The largest finite distance (10), or
-- INF

-### test_case_2_zero_weight_cycles(self):
-- This test checks how the algorithm handles zero-weight cycles.
-- In the test case, the graph has two nodes: edge 0 → 1 has weight 5, edge 1 → 0 has weight −5.
-- Together, they form a cycle whose total weight is 0.
-- Zero-weight cycles should not reduce any shortest-path distances.
-- Floyd–Warshall correctly keeps the shortest paths as:
-  0 → 1 = 5, 1 → 0 = −5
-#### Expected behavior:
-The diameter is defined as the largest finite shortest-path value, which is 5.

-### test_case_3_negative_edges_no_cycle(self):
-- This test verifies correct behavior when the graph contains negative edge weights, but no negative-weight cycle.
-- In the test graph, there is a negative edge (1 → 2 = −5), but no sequence of edges creates a cycle with negative total cost.
-One node remains unreachable.
-Floyd–Warshall fully supports negative edges, as long as no negative cycle exists.
-#### Expected behavior:
-Since one vertex is unreachable from others, the diameter should be returned as INF (here represented as 1000).

 ### Function Descriptions
 The code is organized into four main functions: floyd_warshall, graph_diameter, generate_graph, and main.